On Gear Live: Google Pixel 9 Pro Fold Long-Term Review: Still Worth It?

 Gallery: MADtv Spoofs New iPod Ad

-UK iPhone launch lines non-existent
+UK iPhone Launch

-Now this is just silly, especially when compared to the mania that the iPhone launch caused here in the US.
+Now this is just silly, especially when compared to the mania that the launch caused here in the US.
 Apparently, there is no one in the UK

 queueing to purchase an iPhone.
 I mean, there are some, but very, very few.
 Compare that to the 4-block long line that I was a part of when I purchase my iPhone at the Seattle Apple Store, and I start looking like a dork.
 Especially since I was within the first 40 people in that line.
 Oh, and the fact that later that night, when the line had made it through, there were still plenty of iPhone to be had.
 I guess the British just have a bit more dignity than we do.